Initial Interest and Inspiration

 The workshop also talked about strategic approaches into reaching the right market for the product and understanding what the right kind of success metric would be.
 In my case, while my “too-early access” release didn’t yield financial incentives to carry on the project, the demonstrations of the minimum viable product showed an enormous potential and led to contract work.
 In hindsight, I believe MageWorks to be a pretty successful product in that light.

 So what’s next?
 I aim to do the hardest thing there is to do in game development: finish the game.
-Short term – and given the current VR landscape – i’ll be looking at simplifying everything as much as possible.
-Improving the combat system, cleaning up code after the integration of new voiceover audio and tutorials, upgrading the placeholder off-the-shelf art with more intrinsic IP, rounding out the marketing strategy, and preparing to exit out of early access.
-Long term, I look forward to continuing the development of the VR MakerSpace platform with small educational additions here and there and continuing to grow the project as the world of education continues to adapt to new and advancing technologies.
+I’ll be looking at simplifying everything as much as possible.
+Improving the combat system, cleaning up code, improving UX, integration of new voiceover audio and tutorials, upgrading the placeholder off-the-shelf art with more intrinsic IP, rounding out the marketing strategy, and preparing to exit out of early access.